Strikes Continue Against ISIL Terrorists in Syria, Iraq

 Strikes in Iraq

-Attack and fighter aircraft conducted nine strikes in Iraq, coordinated with and in support of Iraq’s government:
+Attack, fighter and remotely piloted aircraft conducted seven strikes in Iraq, coordinated with and in support of Iraq’s government: attack, fighter and remotely piloted aircraft against ISIL targets:

--- Near Huwayjah, a strike destroyed an ISIL heavy machine gun.
+-- Near Haditha, a strike destroyed a bunker.

 Part of Operation Inherent Resolve